ddddddO/gtree/README_Package_1.md

 ### *Mkdir*

 - `gtree.Mkdir` func makes directories.
-	- You can use `gtree.WithFileExtension` func to make specified extensions as file.
+	- You can use `gtree.WithFileExtensions` func to make specified extensions as file.